 In Vietnam, the first school survey was conducted in October 2011 in all 20 sites included in the household survey.
 The sampling strategy included all younger cohort children enrolled in Grade 5 (the appropriate grade given their age) of primary school in the 2011-12 school year; all the schools attended by these children were surveyed, so that the sample represents a grade-cohort.
 A total of 91 schools and 1,131 children are included.

 In Peru, the school survey was conducted at approximately the same time as in Vietnam, in nine of Peru’s fourteen regions.
 A stratified sampling design was employed using four school types as strata to ensure representativeness of these school-types - private urban, public urban, rural bilingual medium schools and rural non-bilingual (Spanish only) medium schools.
 All younger cohort children in the last group were sampled, due to the small number in this group.
 A random sample of younger cohort children attending schools in each of the other three groups was selected, and their schools were included in the sample (all younger cohort children in those schools were then surveyed).
 The resulting sample in Peru, after replacements, consists of 132 schools, attended by 548 children from the Young Lives younger cohort sample.
-The children included are mostly in Grade 4 (70%), whith less than a third in grade 5.
+The children included are mostly in Grade 4 (70%), with less than a third in grade 5.

-This paper therefore employs data for 548 younger cohort children in Peru and 1,131 in Vietnam, for whom linked school and household data are available.
+Thus this paper employs data for 548 younger cohort children in Peru and 1,131 in Vietnam, for whom linked school and household data are available.
 A larger sample of children is, however, used to check the robustness of the findings.

-Children’s educational attainment (our outcome) is measured using scores on a mathematics test that was administered as part of the school survey in each country.
+Children’s educational attainment (the outcome of interest) is measured using scores on a mathematics test that was administered as part of the school survey in each country.
 In Vietnam, the test was comprised of thirty multiple-choice items designed to reflect the curricular expectations of Grade 5.
 It was developed following the practice of the Ministry of Education’s Grade 5 Assessment Study (World Bank 2011), working with consultants from with the Vietnamese National Institute of Educational Sciences (VNIES).
 In Peru, grade-specific tests were developed by GRADE (Grupo de Análisis para el Desarrollo) to reflect curricular expectations for grades 4 to 5.
 The tests contain both multiple-choice and free response questions, the latter being scored as correct or incorrect with no partial credit.
 Our measures of children’s background characteristics for both countries include individual, parental and household characteristics measured in the first two rounds of the main survey, before the children started school, at ages 1 and 5.
-We discuss these in more detail and present some descriptive statistics below.
+We discuss these in more detail, and present some descriptive statistics, below.

 IV.
 Methodology

-This section explains the methodology used in this paper to decompose the (average) learning gap between the advantaged group and the disadvantaged group of children into four contributing factors: a) The child and household characteristics that increase learning, such as parental education, are higher among the more advantaged groups; b) The impacts of the child and household characteristics that increase learning are stronger for advantaged children; c) More advantaged children “sort” into better schools; and d) Learning increases due to school characteristics are higher for advantaged children (relative to disadvantaged children) within schools.
+This section explains the methodology used in this paper to decompose the (average) learning gap between advantaged and disadvantaged children into four distinct factors: a) The child and household characteristics that increase learning, such as parental education, are higher among the more advantaged groups; b) The impacts of the child and household characteristics that increase learning are stronger for advantaged children; c) More advantaged children “sort” into better schools; and d) Learning increases due to school characteristics are higher for advantaged children (relative to disadvantaged children) within schools.
 Particular attention is given to whether the impact of school and teacher characteristics on students’ acquisition of skills varies by the type of student, in order to investigate whether schools reduce or reinforce gaps generated by household characteristics.
 We discuss the relevant estimation issues after describing the variables used in estimation.